Paolin83/COVID19_SEIR_model/draft_analysis_Italy.md

 ## The COVID dataset

 The present analysis used the dataset on COVID19 updated in
 <https://github.com/pcm-dpc/COVID-19>.
-We used a SEIR model to estimate
+We used a SEIR model to predict
-the prediction of this epidemic in Italy.
-We estimated the R0 parameter by means of a simple linear regression ad in
+the trend of the actual COVID19 epidemic in Italy.
+We estimated the R0 parameter by means of a linear regression model as reported in
 <https://kingaa.github.io/clim-dis/parest/parest.html>

 ``` r